alexandroff-e/Programming-Projects/README.md

 # Programming-Projects
-A repository of some of my relevant programming projects
+A repository of some of my relevant programming projects.
+These range from statistical analysis of experimental data to numerical and Monte Carlo simulations.
+Although all the projects relate to physics in some way, they all contain programming and data analysis techniques that can be employed outside of the physical sciences.
+Specific descriptions of each project can be found in the relevant notebooks.